Stephen Souls oversees day-to-day operations.

 Discussions with the Town Council led ultimately to the Town leasing the Little Red Schoolhouse to the Pantry for five years at $1 per year, after the Committee was able to demonstrate its capital campaign had secured adequate funding to make the building ADA and fire code compliant.
 A team of volunteers led by Pantry Vice President, Richard Jacques, found local contractors and skilled craftspeople who could complete the extensive renovations which included a new septic system, complete electrical upgrades, and a new heating system.
 These contractors generously donated their services or made equivalent cash donations to the Pantry for the many repairs and replacements.
 The North Kingstown Fire Department did all the interior painting.
 Volunteers also spent countless hours cleaning out and hauling almost 150 years of accumulated clutter and debris.

 Today, the Little Red Schoolhouse, home to the North Kingstown Food Pantry, continues to serve the North Kingstown community and is part of the Town’s Emergency Management Plan.
-Staffed by the Pantry’s one employee and a crew of dedicated volunteers, the Pantry welcomes North Kingstown residents in need of food.
+Operated with the help of a large crew of dedicated volunteers, the Pantry welcomes North Kingstown residents in need of food.

 The North Kingstown Food Pantry is a 501 (c) (3) non-profit corporation.